microsoft/CodeBERT/README.md

 ### Dependency

-- pip install torch==1.4.0
-- pip install transformers==2.5.0
+- pip install torch
-- pip install filelock more_itertools
+- pip install transformers

 ### Qiuck Tour
 We use huggingface/transformers framework to train the model.
 You can use our model like the pre-trained Roberta base.
 Now, We give an example on how to load the model.